brug-be/railsgirls_guide/leading_introduction.md

 Ruby is a programming language.
 Rails is written in this language (thus Ruby on Rails).

 Ruby has been created to be fun to use.
+And this is what we will do today too: we'll have fun by using Ruby and Rails :)

+# What will we do?

+We will start by building a simple page with info about yourself.
+Further on, we will style it and animate it.
+Then we will slowly feel some pain and understand the need for automation: this is the point where we will move on to Ruby and Ruby on Rails.